Why not just SCA?

 Compare your current SCA coverage to install-time control

 Start with a free org.
 Turn on monitor mode.
-See what Chainsaw would have blocked this week before changing anything.
+See what Chainsaw would have refused this week before changing anything.